The Baby-Sitters Club (film)

-The Baby-Sitters Club (advertised as The Baby-Sitters Club: The Movie) is a 1995 American comedy-drama film directed by Melanie Mayron, in her feature film directorial debut and starring Schuyler Fisk, Bre Blair in her film debut, Tricia Joe in her final film, Rachael Leigh Cook in her film debut, Larisa Oleynik in her debut film appearance, Stacy Linn Ramsower and Zelda Harris.
-Based on Ann M. Martin's novel series of the same name, the film is about one summer in the girls' lives in the fictional town of Stoneybrook, Connecticut.
+The Baby-Sitters Club (advertised as The Baby-Sitters Club: The Movie) is a 1995 American comedy-drama film directed by Melanie Mayron (in her feature film directorial debut) and written by Dalene Young.
+Based on Ann M. Martin's novel series of the same name, the film stars Schuyler Fisk, Bre Blair in her film debut, Tricia Joe in her final film, Rachael Leigh Cook in her film debut, Larisa Oleynik in her debut film appearance, Stacy Linn Ramsower and Zelda Harris.
+The film is about one summer in the girls' lives in the fictional town of Stoneybrook, Connecticut.
 The film was shot in the California cities of Los Angeles, Altadena, and Santa Clarita.

-The film was released on August 18, 1995.
+The film was released on August 18, 1995 by Sony Pictures Releasing.
 The film received mostly mixed to positive reviews, and grossed $9.6 million against a budget of $6.5 million.